NCAS-CMS/cfdm/docs/source/tutorial.rst

 Geometries
 ^^^^^^^^^^

-For many geospatial applications, cell bounds can not be repreented by a simple line or polygon, and different cells may have different numbers of bounds' nodes For example, if each cell describes the areal extent of a watershed, then it is likely that some watersheds will need require more nodes than others.
+For many geospatial applications, cell bounds can not be represented by a simple line or polygon, and different cells may have different numbers of nodes decribing their bounds.
+For example, if each cell describes the areal extent of a watershed, then it is likely that some watersheds will require more nodes than others.
 Such cells are called `geometries`_.

-If a coordinate construct represents geometries then it will have a "geometry" attribute with one of the values ``'point'``, '``line'`` or ``'polygon'``.
+If a coordinate construct represents geometries then it will have a "geometry" attribute (not a :ref:`CF property
+<Metadata-construct-properties>`) with one of the values ``'point'``,
+'``line'`` or ``'polygon'``.

-This is illustrated with the file ``geometry.nc`` (found in the :ref:`zip file of sample files <Sample-datasets>`):
+This is illustrated with the file ``geometry.nc`` (found in the :ref:`sample datasets <Sample-datasets>`):

 .. code-block:: python
    :caption: *Read and inspect a dataset containing geometry cell